Last updated on January 1st, 2020 at 04:28 am

 Finally, spring and summer are high season in DC.
 If you can, schedule your visit for fall or winter to take advantage of smaller crowds and lower prices.
 Don’t let the reputation of a high cost of living scare you away from visiting Washington DC – it’s much more affordable than you might think!

 Have you taken a family vacation to Washington DC?
-What are your favorite tips?
+What are your favorite tips for keeping it fun and affordable?